- Originally published: November 15, 2023

 Global adoption rates for hybrid work

 No matter the exact model, the workplace is still changing and becoming more flexible.
 75% of leaders think their companies will change their work models in the next two years.
-A whopping 95% have made their workspaces more flexible recently, and 82% plan to keep making them even more adaptable.
+95% have made their workspaces more flexible recently, and 82% plan to keep making them even more adaptable.

 Which brings us to the next point: